phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ![Hover Keyed Example](images/hover-keypath-shrunk.gif)

-Not only does showing the key path while hovering help show where teh data is situated, we can use the key paths as part of the UI itself.
+Not only does showing the key path while hovering help show where the data is situated, we can use the key paths as part of the UI itself.
 As we hover over the keypath, watch as the area for that subsection of the tree is highlighted in the treemap graphic.

 ![Hover Box Example](images/keypath-box-hover-shrunk.gif)

+# Conclusions

+We've explored several techniques for improving the information density and clarity of treemaps for generically visualizing heterogeneous, hierarchical data.
+The size of the graphic can be specificed and the treemap will use the pixels available effectively.

 # Future Work